 The internal thoracic vein is located deep within your chest.
-It collects blood from the chest wall and breasts and returns it to your heart, where it is reoxygenated.
-The internal thoracic vein works with many other veins in your body to keep your circulatory system functioning.
+It collects blood from the chest wall and breast and returns it to your heart.
+You have an internal thoracic vein on each side of your body.
+These veins work with many other blood vessels in your body to keep your circulatory system working as it should.

 Advertisement